stavxyz/gitmux/README.md

 **Q: Can I set author/committer options via environment variables?**

 A: Yes.
 All author/committer options have corresponding environment variables: `GITMUX_AUTHOR_NAME`, `GITMUX_AUTHOR_EMAIL`, `GITMUX_COMMITTER_NAME`, `GITMUX_COMMITTER_EMAIL`, and `GITMUX_COAUTHOR_ACTION`.

+**Q: How can I preview what gitmux will do before running it?**

+A: Use `--dry-run` (or `-D`).
+This shows you the source/destination, which commits would be affected, what author/committer changes would be made, and which co-author trailers would be removed—all without modifying anything.

+**Q: What's the difference between author and committer?**

+A: In git, the **author** is who wrote the code, and the **committer** is who applied the commit.
+They're often the same person, but differ in scenarios like cherry-picking or rebasing.
+Use `--author-*` to change who wrote the code; use `--committer-*` to change who committed it.

 ## Contributing